I tried the weight-loss app Noom for three months—here's what happened

 What do you get with Noom after the free trial?

-There’s a two-week free trial to dip your toe into the Noom experience.
 During the first two weeks, you have access to most of the Noom experience—just not all of it.
 The free trial includes the food logging, weight tracking, and helpful tips.
 If you decide that the program isn’t for you, you can cancel your trial within the first two weeks.

 The biggest change after the free trial is the introduction of a support specialist and group chat with other Noom users who started around the same time as you.
 The support specialist seems useful in concept, though I have yet to ask her a question.
 The group chat is hit-or-miss, and I suspect it depends on the makeup of the group you’re assigned to.
 Over the weeks I’ve been on Noom, there have been moments when the chatroom is active and lots of people participating, and there are times where it’s mostly crickets.